witheve/rfcs/proposed/syntax.md

 ##### **Aggregates**

 Aggregates are functions that take an input set and produce an output set, typically with a different cardinality than the input set.
-For example, `count` takes an input set of cardinality `N` and produces a set of cardinality `1` as a result.
+For example, `count` takes an input set of cardinality `N` and produces a set of cardinality `1` as the result.
 A familiar analogue in other languages is the `reduce()` function.
 Here is an example of an aggregate in use:

 ```
-total-burgers = sum(burgers given burgers, guest)
+total-burgers = sum[value: burgers, given: (burgers, guest)]
 ```

-Aggregates are called like functions in other languages, but there is a slight difference; the keyword `given` specifies the set we are summing over.
+Aggregates are called just like other functions.
+One important consideration when using an aggregate is the input set.
+Due to set semantics, the result may not be what you expect if the input set contains duplicate elements.

 Recall that a set is an unordered collection of unique elements.
 In our example, `burgers = (3, 0, 1, 2, 1)`, which as a set is `{3, 0, 1, 2}`.
-Thus `sum(burgers given burgers) = 6`, which is not what we expect.
-However, when we say `sum(burgers given burgers, guests)` then each burger is associated with a corresponding guest, making each element unique, e.g. `(burgers, guest) = {{3, Arthur}, {0, Carol}, {1, Duncan}, {2, James}, {1, Sam}}`.
-Summing burgers given this set yields the expected result of `7`, because the duplicated one is now unique.
+Thus `sum[value: burgers, given: burgers] = 6`, which is not what we expect.
+However, when we say `sum[value: burgers, given: (burgers, guests)]` then each burger is associated with a corresponding guest, making each element unique, e.g. `(burgers, guest) = {{3, Arthur}, {0, Carol}, {1, Duncan}, {2, James}, {1, Sam}}`.
+Summing burgers given this set yields the expected result of `7`, because the duplicated 1 is now unique.

 ##### **If**